sap-tutorials/Tutorials/tutorials/hxe-aa-movielens-01/hxe-aa-movielens-01.md

 You can now access the application ***`urls`*** displayed in the previous command output.

-From the previous output, the URL is: `https://hxehost:51024`
+From the previous output, the URL is: `https://hxehost:510XX` (make sure to adjust the URL based on your current output).

 Login using the **`XSA_ADMIN`** credentials.